ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **13.10.2016** - Added section about the communication protocols.
 * **20.12.2016** - Updated with the decoder parameter's tuning scripts information.
 * **15.03.2017** - Improved section on the software design.
 Added section on empirical comparison of various translation servers and how they scale with the increasing number of threads on multi-core machines.
+* **30.06.2018** - Updating the document with the new console client-related details.
+* **31.06.2018** - Adding TLS related information and updating the documentation for the next release.

 ## Appendix: LM query tests

 ### SRILM

 Is a toolkit for building and applying statistical language models (LMs), primarily for use in speech recognition, statistical tagging and segmentation, and machine translation.
 It has been under development in the SRI Speech Technology and Research Laboratory since 1995.
 The employed tool version is **1.7.0**.
 The tool is run with the following command-line options:
 ```
 % ngram -lm model-file -order 5 -ppl queries-file \